nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 and a `TagContainsKeywordsPredicate` each.
 Here's a partial class diagram of the `CombinedPredicate`.
 ![CombinedPredicate](images/CombinedPredicate.png)

+The `NameContainsKeywordsPredicate`, `FinancialPlanContainsKeywordsPredicate` and `TagContainsKeywordsPredicate` check a Person if the respective field contains any of the keywords supplied to the predicate.
+Note that only the `NameContainsKeywordsPredicate` checks for whole words, because it is rare to search for people by substrings, while `FinancialPlanContainsKeywordsPredicate` and `TagContainsKeywordsPredicate` allow matching for substrings because there are certain cases where it is logical to search for substrings e.g. `Plan A` and `Plan A Premium` are related, so they can show up in the same search.

 The Find command format also changes to resemble a format more similar to the `add` and `edit` commands, to allow for searching for keywords in multiple fields at the same time.